bretmullinix/python-for-beginners/t7-exception-handling/readme.md

          method that called this method.
 If the calling method does not handle it, the exception is thrown up the call stack until no other parent methods are available to handle the error.
 If this happens, the program/application will crash and will print the output of the error.

+      1. The line of code `finally:` is a keyword for the Python **try** block.
+If the **try** block code executes successfully or fails, the indented code under the **finally** keyword will be executed.
+In this case, the **Mongo** client resource will be closed regardless of success or an error.
+As a result, the resource will not stay around longer than needed.

       1. The line of code `self.assertRaises(MongoException, self.print_mongodb_databases)` is a **unittest** method that calls the method **print_mongodb_databases** and ensures the **MongoException**